The effectiveness of interventions aimed at increasing hand washing in healthcare workers—a systematic review by Naikoba S, and Hayward A

 Introduction

-The qualitative paper that I have selected as a base for my research paper is “The effectiveness of interventions aimed at increasing handwashing in healthcare workers—a systematic review by Naikoba S, and Hayward A.” I have selected this paper because the author are very capable and they have a long experience with the literature of handwashing in Hospitals to avoid the Hospital Acquired Infections.
+The qualitative paper that I have selected as a base for my research paper is “The effectiveness of interventions aimed at increasing handwashing in healthcare workers—a systematic review by Naikoba S, and Hayward A.” I have selected this paper because the author is very capable and they have a long experience with the literature of handwashing in Hospitals to avoid the Hospital Acquired Infections.
 This paper will serve as a base for my research paper that is “How the use of handwashing with soap and handwashing with alcohol-based sanitizers by the nurses in patient care reduce the Hospital Acquired Infections.”
-The paper that I have selected is focused on the handwashing.
-The Hospital Acquired Infections is a serious issue, and the authors consider handwashing a key to preventing the Hospital Acquired Infections.
+The paper that I have selected is focused on handwashing.
+The Hospital Acquired Infections are a serious issue, and the authors consider handwashing a key to preventing Hospital Acquired Infections.

 Study Background